 Interest and Related Charges, net

 Interest and related charges, net of interest capitalized, increased to $656 million in 1999 from $550 million in 1998 and $401 million in 1997.
-The increase in 1999 as compared to 1998 was primarily due to debt issuances and the consolidation of debt of Jacaré Electrical Distribution Trust (Jacaré), partially offset by a decrease in debt related to EOG following the sale of Enron’s interests in August 1999.
+The increase in 1999 as compared to 1998 was primarily due to debt issuances and debt related to Elektro, partially offset by a decrease in debt related to EOG following the sale and exchange of Enron’s interests in August 1999.
 See Note 2 to the Consolidated Financial Statements.

 The increase in 1998 as compared to 1997 was primarily a result of higher debt levels, including debt issuances and the consolidation in July 1997 of debt related to Portland General (see Note 2 to the Consolidated Financial Statements).